TamaMcGlinn/AdaBots/README.md

 3) Install [minecraft forge](https://files.minecraftforge.net/net/minecraftforge/forge/)

 Download the installer for your operating system and minecraft version.
+Run it:

+- on linux, issue `java -jar ~/Downloads/forge-*.jar` on the terminal
+- on windows or mac, double-click the jar file

-After running it, select the forge game version in the launcher and press play, letting it load until you are presented with the main game menu.
+Select the forge game version in the launcher and press play, letting it load until you are presented with the main game menu.

 4) Install [CC:Tweaked](https://www.curseforge.com/minecraft/mc-mods/cc-tweaked)